Topics on this page:

 Yet, discussions about different religions are never held in public.
 There is an unwritten convention in Indonesia that one accepts the religion of others.

-Together with the Muslim holidays, Christian, Buddhist and Hindu holidays are recognized and celebrated.
-For a list of national holidays go to the Home page.
+Together with the Muslim holidays, Christian, Buddhist and Hindu holidays are recognized and celebrated..

 Basa-Basi